hang0610/mobile_manipulation_papers/Mobile Manipulation Papers and Codes.md

 ## Mobile Manipulation: Papers

-Mobile Manipulation (**MM**) lies in the intersection of mobile robots (e.g. wheeled, legged and aerial robots) and manipulation (e.g. dual arm, single arm, etc.).
-However, robotic researchers mainly focus on the wheeled or legged robots mounted with a single arm, because of the controlling complexity of aerial robots and the dual arm.
+Mobile Manipulation (**MM**) lies at the intersection of mobile robots (e.g., wheeled, legged, and aerial robots) and manipulation (e.g., dual arm, single arm, etc.).
+However, robotic researchers predominantly concentrate on wheeled or legged robots equipped with a single arm, primarily due to the control complexity associated with aerial robots and dual-arm systems.

-The key challenge in **MM** is to coordinate the mobility and manipulation to solve long-horizon and generalized tasks, which are more difficult than stationary manipulation.
-Specifically, we need to enable the robots to navigate in a clustered environment while interacting with the environment with its manipulator.
-So far, the overall strategies to achieve this can be divided into **Hierarchical** (i.e. deal with the base and manipulator *separately*) and **Whole-body** (i.e. deal with the base and manipulator *simultaneously*) motion planning and control, both of which have some respective and common difficulties to be overcome.
+The primary challenge in **MM** is to coordinate the mobility and manipulation to address long-horizon and generalized tasks, which are inherently more challenging than stationary manipulation.
+Specifically, the objective is to enable robots to navigate within a clustered environment while concurrently interacting with the surroundings using their manipulator.
+Currently, the overall strategies to achieve this can be categorized into **Hierarchical** (i.e., addressing the base and manipulator separately) and **Whole-body** (i.e., addressing the base and manipulator simultaneously) motion planning and control.
+Both approaches encounter distinct challenges, as well as some shared obstacles that need to be addressed.

+Challenges include:
 1. Understanding the unstructured environment;
 2. Obstacle avoidance and self-collision avoidance;
-3. Guaranteeing graspability for the target object;
+3. Ensuring graspability for the target object;
 4. Hands-off errors within the skill chaining in a long-horizon task (Hierarchical);
-5. Skill coordination in a complex task needing multiple skills at the same time(Hierarchical);
+5. Skill coordination in a complex task requiring multiple skills simultaneously (Hierarchical);
-6. High controlling complexity due to high DOF (Whole-body);
+6. High controlling complexity due to a high degree of freedom (Whole-body);
-7. ......
+7. ...

-In addition, no matter what strategy we choose, we have the following methods to realize it: **Classical** (e.g model predictive control),  **Learning-Based** (e.g. reinforcement learning, imitation learning, large language models) and **Learning + Classical**.
-Among these methods, learning-based methods excel because of its generality and high efficiency when facing complex tasks which are hard to model.
-Thus, I will mainly focus on the learning-based method here.
-Moreover, to encourage the development of **MM** community, researchers have proposed some **Benchmarks** and **Challenges**, which provide us convenient platforms to develop our custom algorithms and standard metrics for evaluation.
+Regardless of the chosen strategy, there are various methods to implement it: **Classical** methods (e.g., model predictive control), **Learning-Based** methods (e.g., reinforcement learning, imitation learning, large language models), and **Learning + Classical** methods. **Learning-Based** methods, in particular, stand out due to their generality and efficiency in tackling complex tasks that are challenging to model accurately.
+Consequently, the focus here will primarily be on learning-based methods.
+Additionally, to encourage the development of the **MM** community, researchers have proposed some **Benchmarks** and **Challenges** that offer convenient platforms for the development of custom algorithms and standard metrics for evaluation.

-In this repository, I summarize all the strategies, methods, benchmarks and challenges above with the papers I have read.
-For some paper related to **Learning-Based MM**, I will briefly introduce its motivation, core idea, and method.
-The links of these papers and codes (if open-sourced) are also provided.
-Here is the table of contents.
+In this repository, I summarize all the aforementioned strategies, methods, benchmarks, and challenges, along with the papers I have read.
+For some papers related to **Learning-Based MM**, I will provide brief introductions to their core ideas, and methodologies.
+Links to these papers and codes (if open-sourced) are also included.
+The table of contents is outlined below.

 - [Mobile Manipulation: Papers](#mobile-manipulation-papers)
 - [0.
 Review](#0-review)